Filesystems overview#

 Home directories#

 All users have a home directory mounted under /home/<your-username> (e.g. /home/u111111).
-This is networked storage, accessible from all nodes in the cluster and is backed up nightly.
+This is a networked storage, accessible from all nodes in the cluster and is backed up nightly.
 This space is deliberately small and limited to 10GB per user.
 Avoid using this space as a destination for data generated by cluster jobs, as home directories fill up quickly and exceeding your quota will cause your jobs to fail.

 Working directory space - $WRKDIR#

 Working directory space is used for temporary storage of files.
 We recommend you use this for data generated by cluster jobs.
 The jobs will likely run faster due to the higher performance of this system.
 The wrkdir folder isn’t backed up by the HPC team and hence it’s advisable to place only the temporary files in it.
-All users have a 200GB quota in scratch by default, however files are automatically deleted if you meet one of these conditions:

-Research Group storage space - $GROUP_HOME#
+Research Group storage space - $PROJECT#

 Each Research Group can have 10 GB of free shared space for this.
 Research Groups that have multiple projects, or groups can have multiple shares, however the free 10 GB is only allocated once per Research Group.